joncursi/cheddur-whitepaper/whitepaper.md

 networks of today.
 This encourages the production of fresh cryptocurrency reviews, which is healthy for the growth of the platform.

-Users are able to cast votes on these reviews---also at no direct cost---which encourages the curation of content.
-Reviews that are deemed by the community to be of the highest quality (via up-votes) are rewarded in newly minted \text{\sout{U}} tokens.
+Users are able to cast votes on these reviews---also at no  cost---which encourages the curation of content.
+Reviews that are deemed by the community to be of the highest quality (via up-votes) are rewarded in newly minted
+\text{\sout{U}} tokens.
 In addition to the review author receiving a reward for their work, the curators who did the work of discovering and up-voting the author's review are also rewarded for their efforts.

 This creates a positive feedback loop between review writers (experts) and review readers (beginners) as they are financially incentivized to